iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 ### Unlocking via Fallback

-Extended outputs must also define a fallback account and a fallback deadline.
-After the fallback deadline, the fallback account is also authorized to unlock the extended output.
-The fallback deadline can not be smaller than a protocol wide constant to give enough time to the smart contract chain to pick up the request.
+Extended outputs can also define a fallback account and a fallback deadline.
+After the fallback deadline, only the fallback account is authorized to unlock the extended output.
+Fallback deadline cannot be smaller than a protocol wide constant to give enough time to the smart contract chain to pick up the request.

 Fallback unlocking can either be done via signature unlocking or alias unlocking, depending on the type  of account specified.